DDP-GCN: Multi-Graph Convolutional Network for Spatiotemporal Traffic Forecasting: Experiment

 \subsection{Experimental Settings}

-We repeated the experiment five times and the average performances are provided in Table \ref{table:performance}.
-For all datasets, we applied Z-score normalization.
-After excluding the weekends, 70\% of the data is used for training, 10\% for validation and the remaining 20\% for testing in time order.
-For $W_D$, as defined in Eq. \ref{eq:Wdistance}, $\sigma$ and $\kappa$ are set depending on the data scale.
+We applied Z-score normalization for both datasets.
+After excluding the weekends, 70\% of the data was used for training, 10\% for validation, and the remaining 20\% for testing.
+For $W_D$, as defined in Eq. (\ref{eq:Wdistance}), $\sigma$ and $\kappa$ are set depending on the data scale.
 In our study, we set $\sigma$ to be $10^6$ and $\kappa$ to be 0.
 For partition filters, we determined the number of filters, $M$ for $W_\theta$ and $M'$ for $W_D$, based on the histogram analysis of each dataset as described in Section \ref{sec:spatialelements}.
-We set the $M$ to be 4(Urban1, Urban2) and $M'$ to be 3(Urban1) or 4(Urban2).
-We set both $T'$ and $T$ to 12 samples, where 12 corresponds to an one hour span.
+We set $M$ to be 4 (Urban1, Urban2) and $M'$ to be 3 (Urban1) and 4 (Urban2).
+We set both $T'$ and $T$ as 12 samples, where 12 corresponds to an one hour span.
 All experiments were implemented using Tensorflow 1.15 on a Linux cluster(CPU: Intel(R) Xeon(R) CPU E6-2620 v4 @ 2.10GHz, GPU: NVIDIA TITAN V).
-The training process takes about 15 minutes on a single GPU.

-\textbf{Baselines} We compare the proposed model (DDP-GCN) with the following methods: (1) HA: Historical Average; (2) VAR: Vector Auto-Regression\cite{hamilton1994time}; (3) LSVR: Linear Support Vector Regression; (4) ARIMA: Auto-Regressive Integrated Moving Average model; (5) FC-LSTM: Recurrent Neural Network with fully connected LSTM hidden units\cite{sutskever2014sequence}; (6) DCRNN: Diffusion Convolutional Recurrent Neural Networks\cite{li2017dcrnn}, which manipulates bidirectional diffusion convolution on the graph for capturing spatial dependency and uses sequence-to-sequence architecture with gated recurrent units to capture temporal dependency, and (7) STGCN: Spatio-Temporal Graph Convolutional Networks\cite{yu2017stgcn}, which is composed of spatiotemporal convolutional blocks including two gated sequential convolution layers and one spatial graph convolution layer in between.
+We compared the proposed model (DDP-GCN) with the following baslines: (1) HA: Historical Average; (2) VAR: Vector Auto-Regression\cite{hamilton1994time}; (3) LSVR: Linear Support Vector Regression; (4) ARIMA: Auto-Regressive Integrated Moving Average model; (5) FC-LSTM: Recurrent Neural Network with fully connected LSTM hidden units\cite{sutskever2014sequence}; (6) DCRNN: Diffusion Convolutional Recurrent Neural Networks\cite{li2017dcrnn}, which manipulates bidirectional diffusion convolution on the graph for capturing spatial dependency and uses sequence-to-sequence architecture with gated recurrent units to capture temporal dependency, and (7) STGCN: Spatio-Temporal Graph Convolutional Networks\cite{yu2017stgcn}, which is composed of spatiotemporal convolutional blocks including two gated sequential convolution layers and one spatial graph convolution layer in between.